-- Commonwealth Shared Scholarships prospectus 2013 – includes full details of the UK institutions offering Shared Scholarships in 2013.
-A hard copy of the prospectus can be obtained from the Shared Scholarship scheme administrators.
+Commonwealth Shared Scholarships prospectus 2014 – includes full details of the UK institutions offering Shared Scholarships in 2014.

 Please note that participating universities are required to support the student stipend for the award holder (at the rate set by the UK government).
 The CSC funds the cost of tuition fees (at overseas rate), return airfares, and other allowances.

 - be nationals of (or permanently domiciled in) a developing Commonwealth country, and not currently be living or studying in a developed country (please see the Commonwealth Shared Scholarships prospectus 2014 for a list of eligible countries)

 - hold a first degree at either first or upper second class level

 - be sufficiently fluent in English to pursue the course